-• Interface_Wireless' Physical Layer and DataLink Layer parameters are local.
-This means the parameter change does not propagate to the other devices.
-To set the same parameter value in all devices, ensure that you accordingly update the parameter values in all other devices (Access_Point or Wireless_Node) manually.
+• Interface_Wireless' Physical Layer and DataLink Layer parameters are local but in Physical layer Standard parameter is global.
+To set the same parameter value in all devices, ensure that you accordingly update the parameter values in all other devices (Access_Point or Wireless_Node) manually as the parameter change does not propagate to the other devices since it is local.